 SAM component monitors

-SAM includes predefined component monitors, comprised of code and scripts, that you can use to assess the status and performance of applications, services, processes, and event on nodes throughout your environment.
+As described in the SAM Administrator Guide, SAM includes predefined component monitors, comprised of code and scripts, that you can use to assess the status and performance of applications, services, processes, and event on nodes throughout your environment.

-SAM templates are collections of component monitors that you can assign to nodes as "application monitors" that are also called "applications."
-A single component monitor can be part of multiple templates.
-For example, the HTTPS Monitor is included in the following templates:
+SAM application monitor templates are collections of component monitors that you can assign to nodes as "application monitors" that are also called "applications."
+A single component monitor can be used on its own and applied to a node in an application monitor, or it can be used in multiple templates.

 Note the following details about SAM component monitors: